-If any money that the Republic pays to the trustee or any paying agent to make payments on any bonds is not claimed at the end of two years after the applicable payment was due and payable, then the money will be repaid to the Republic on the Republic's written request.
+If any money that the Republic pays to the trustee or any paying a gent to make payments on any bonds is not claimed at the end of two years after the applicable payment was due and payable, then the money will be repaid to the Republic on the Republic's written request.
 The Republic will hold such unclaimed money in trust for the relevant holders of those bonds.
 After any such repayment, neither the trustee nor any paying agent will be liable for the payment.
 However, the Republic's obligations to make payments on the bonds as they become due will not be affected until the expiration of the prescription period, if any, specified in the bonds.

-For purposes of all payments of interest, principal or other a mounts contemplated herein, "business day" means any day that is not a Saturday or Sunday, and that is not a day on which banking or trust institutions are authorized generally or obligated by law, regulation, or executive order to close in New York City; provided, however, that solely for the purpose of determining the Observed Exchange Rate, "business day" means a day, other than a Saturday or Sunday, on which commercial banks and foreign exchange markets are open, or not authorized to close, in Santo Domingo, Dominican Republic.
+For purposes of all payments of interest, principal or other amounts contemplated herein, "business day" means any day that is not a Saturday or Sunday, and that is not a day on which banking or trust institutions are authorized generally or obligated by law, regulation, or executive order to close in New York City.